KevDev13/KevDev13/README.md

 ## Git Repos

-I am currently in the process of moving all my git repos to my personal git host at git.kevingarner.net.
+I am currently in the process of moving all my git repos to my personal git host [here](https://git.kevingarner.net).
 I will continue to mirror all of my git repos here on GitHub.
 <!--
 **KevDev13/KevDev13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.